leeyoshinari/performance_monitor/README.md

         `create user root with password '123456'` create user and password <br>
         `grant all privileges on test to root` grant privileges <br>

+3. Respectively modify the configuration files `config.ini` in the server and agent folders.<br>

+4. Check the version of `sysstat`.
+Respectively use commands `iostat -V` and `pidstat -V`, the version of `12.4.0` has been tested, if not, please [click me](http://sebastien.godard.pagesperso-orange.fr/download.html) to download it.

-4. Respectively run `server.py` in server and agent folders.
+5. Respectively run `server.py` in server and agent folders.
    ```shell
    nohup python3 server.py &
    ```